erikjoh/strongbox/report.md

 ## Onboarding experience

-There are build instructions in the projects readme.
+There are build instructions in the projects `README.md`.
 Some of the links are dead which was annoying and shows a lack of care from the projects side.
 However we were able to build the project without much hickup anyway.

 It should be noted that we have not found a way to run a specific test suite without rebuilding the whole project.
 If we simply attempt to run the tests